JeremyRubin/utxos.org/content/analysis/bip_simulation/index.md

 title: "Congestion Simulation"
 date: 2019-10-11T15:48:24-07:00
 ---

+*An earlier version of this document used the poission distribution of the average block interval rahter than the exponential, which led to innacurate results.
+A discussion of this error can be found [here](https://twitter.com/JeremyRubin/status/121361540300123750).
+The error in the code has been corrected in the following article, but the diagrams still need to be re-generated.*

 The below simulation results show that OP_CHECKTEMPLATEVERIFY is an effective too to reduce network strain in Bitcoin.
 This is based on the same simulation used in the BIP.